-- Prepare Pharmacists to meet the required regulatory standards in order to act as Independent and Supplementary prescribers - Extend opportunities for critical appraisal of their existing practice whilst achieving prescribing competencies in the workplace - Enable students to engage in comprehensive enquiry with specific identified aspects of their prescribing practice.
+Prepare Pharmacists to meet professional regulatory standards to equip and enable them to act as Independent and Supplementary prescribers within clinical practice and the contemporary changing healthcare environment.

+- Extend opportunities for critical appraisal of their existing practice whilst achieving prescribing competencies in the workplace - Enable students to engage in comprehensive enquiry with specific identified aspects of their prescribing practice.